mimi26/Simon/README.md

 ## Possible future additions

-I would like to have the user be able to enter their name and store the users highest score.
+I would like to have the user be able to enter their name and store and display the user's highest score.
 Also, the original Simon game starts slow and gradually speeds up.
 That would be a nice functionality to add as well.